On supported deformations and birational isotriviality: Introduction

 \section{Introduction}

+Given a proper holomorphic fibration over a curve $f\colon X\to B$, the link between the vanishing of the general Kodaira-Spencer class and the isomorphism among general fibers is well known, see \cite{KS,KM}.

-Consider a fibration over a smooth variety, if the general fibers are birational then their Kodaira-Spencer class is supported on a divisor, and this divisor is not movable.
-We recall that if $Z$ is a smooth projective variety, $T_Z$ its tangent sheaf and $D$ a divisor on $Z$, an infinitesimal deformation class $\zeta$ is supported on $D$ if it is in the kernel of the natural map This result is certainly very well-known, but we present a proof of it in Theorem \ref{birimplicasupp}.
+On the other hand, we prove that if the general fibers of $f$ are birational, then their Kodaira-Spencer classes are supported on a divisor, and this divisor is not movable.
+This result is possibly well-known, but to the best of our knowledge we did not find a reference for it: see Theorem \ref{birimplicasupp}.

+We recall the definition of supported deformation.
+Let $Z$ be a smooth complex projective variety, $T_Z$ its tangent sheaf and $D$ an effective divisor on $Z$.
+An infinitesimal deformation class $\zeta\in H^1(Z,T_Z)$ is said to be \textit{supported on} $D$ if $\zeta$ is in the kernel of the natural map

+When $Z$ is a curve, a deformation supported on a single point is known as Schiffer variation, see \cite{SS}.
+These are very well studied, cf. \cite{ACG}.
+In the case of arbitrary dimension see \cite{victor,RZ1}.

-This paper investigates conditions for the viceversa of Theorem \ref{birimplicasupp}, that is we consider a fibration such that the general Kodaira-Spencer class is supported on a divisor and study the birationality of the fibers.
-Clearly there is a vast literature on deformations of the couple $(Z,D)$, but, to our best knowledge, our main result fills a gap in the existing literature.
+The main result of this paper gives conditions for the vice versa of the above mentioned Theorem \ref{birimplicasupp}, that is it proves that the general fibers are birational if the general Kodaira-Spencer class is supported on a suitable divisor.
+Clearly there is a vast literature on deformations of the couple $(Z,D)$.
+Nevertheless, our main result fills a gap which, once identified, seems very natural to tackle.

-It is very well-known that for a proper holomorphic submersion over a disk $f\colon\sX\to\Delta$ the existence of a holomorphic vector field on $\sX$ that lifts the tangent vector field over $\Delta$ implies that the family is locally trivial; see \cite{M}.
-The idea is to use the flow of this vector field to construct a local trivialisation of $\sX$.
-This use of the flow of a vector field strongly relies on the properness of $f$: the fact that the fibers are compact is a key property to ensure that the integral curves at each point of the central fiber are defined over a disk of positive radius independent from the point.
+In the classical case of a proper holomorphic submersion over a disk $f\colon\sX\to\Delta$, the existence of a holomorphic vector field on $\sX$ that lifts the coordinate tangent vector field on $\Delta$ implies that the family is locally trivial; see \cite{KS,KM}, see also \cite{M}.
+This trivialisation is induced by the flow of the vector field on $\sX$.
+We stress that in this argument the properness of $f\colon\sX\to\Delta$ plays a crucial role.
+Indeed, it is precisely the fact that the fibers are compact that ensures that the integral curves are defined over a disk of positive radius independent of their respective initial point on the central fiber.

-In our setting this result can simply be interpreted as the case where the Kodaira-Spencer classes are supported on the empty divisor.
-When the divisor is not empty, we show that there exists a meromorphic vector field on $\sX$ with poles on the supporting divisor and lifting the tangent vector field over $\Delta$, see Proposition \ref{vettorepoli}.
+As a first step for our main result, in Proposition \ref{vettorepoli} we show that when the Kodaira-Spencer classes are supported on an effective divisor, there exists a meromorphic vector field on $\sX$ with poles on the divisor and lifting the tangent vector field on $\Delta$.